Vũ Văn Ninh: Early life

-Vũ Văn Ninh was born on February 23, 1955, in Nam Định Province.
-After graduating from the University of Finance and Accounting (now the Financial Academy), from November 1977 to August 1982, he was assigned to the Ministry of Finance as a professional officer, In turn, the Department of Foreign Exchange and Foreign Trade Management (now the Department of Debt Management and External Finance), Department of Financial Balance (now the Department of Finance of Banks and Financial Institutions) the local budget management and then the State Budget Department.
+Ninh was born on February 23, 1955, in Nam Định Province.
+After graduating from the University of Finance and Accounting (now the Financial Academy), from November 1977 to August 1982, he was assigned to the Ministry of Finance as a professional officer, In turn, Ninh would be assigned to the Department of Foreign Exchange and Foreign Trade Management (now the Department of Debt Management and External Finance), Department of Financial Balance (now the Department of Finance of Banks and Financial Institutions), the local budget management and then the State Budget Department.

-In August 1982, he was promoted to Deputy Manager, working at the Department of Local Budget Management, Ministry of Finance.
+In August 1982, Ninh was promoted to Deputy Manager, working at the Department of Local Budget Management, Ministry of Finance.
 From November 1986, transferred to the Department of State Budget Management, Ministry of Finance.
 In May 1987, he was the Deputy Secretary General of the Ministry of Finance.
-He was admitted to the Communist Party of Vietnam on 27 January 1987, officially on 27 January 1988.
-He was the minister of finance from 2006 to 2011.
+Ninh was admitted to the Communist Party of Vietnam on 27 January 1987, officially on 27 January 1988.
+Ninh was the minister of finance from 2006 to 2011.